Last week was not the best week for me.

 In the place where my park selections were supposed to be was a single sentence notifying me that there were no available passes at any of the parks for that day.
 What the?!

 I tried again.
 And again.
 Each time with the same results.

-I will spare you the details, but for the next couple hours I spent a lot of time hitting refresh, trying to get my app to work (to no avail) and an hour listening to Disney park advertisements while I sat on hold waiting to talk to someone at Disney – only to find out when they finally did answer that they are not able to help with Fast Pass selections.
+I will spare you the details, but for the next couple hours I spent a lot of time hitting refresh, trying to get my app to work (to no avail) and an hour listening to Disney park advertisements while I sat on hold waiting to talk to someone – only to find out when they finally did answer that they are not able to help with Fast Pass selections.
 Who knew?

 Finally, it worked.
 I was able to get my reservations, but it wasn’t without a lot of under the breath muttering, rubbing hands through my hair and various other indicators that I was less than happy with my current circumstance.

 Oh yeah.
 I wasn’t able to get my Fast Passes when I wanted them.
 And there, my friend, is where the reality check comes into play.
 After the Fast Passes were secure and all was again right with the world, I was left with the sad reality of my attitude and behavior.
 And sad it was.

 I mean, come on.
 Seriously?

 This is the definition of a First World problem.
 And for a couple of hours this morning, this First World problem of the Walt Disney network being down consumed me.

 The aftermath?
 I have my Fast Passes, and if I said I wasn’t happy about that – I would be telling a full blown lie.
 I’m super stoked about that.
 What I’m not happy about is the sorry attitude I had when things didn’t go as planned.
 Instead of putting things in perspective, I became engulfed in my personal desire to secure these passes for our vacation.
 Instead of having a heart of gratitude for all that I have, including the ability to go on this incredible vacation, my sole focus was on what I didn’t have.